The Long Riders: Film development

-The idea that all the brothers in the story would be played by real-life brothers expanded, and Randy and Dennis Quaid also became attached to the project to play the Miller brothers.
+The idea that all the brothers in the story would be played by real-life brothers expanded.
+In June 1976 it was announced the film would star the Keaches as the James brothers, the Carradines as the Youngers, and Beau and Jeff Bridges as the Fords.
+In June 1977 it was announced the film would be called The Bad Guys Randy and Dennis Quaid also became attached to the project to play the Miller brothers.

 James Keach later recalled, "Everyone told me, 'You can't get all these guys together; family devotion is one thing, but this is Hollywood.'
 We decided to prove how serious we were by having a group picture taken.
 We did it at midnight in a recording studio where Keith was cutting some numbers.
 We sent limousines for everyone; it was quite a production."

 The photograph helped convince NBC to finance Long Riders as a six-hour mini-series.
+It was to be called The Bandit Kings and was announced in May 1978.
 But then Fred Silverman became president of NBC and cancelled all mini-series ordered by his predecessors.

 "It was all happening while I was on Bora Bora making The Hurricane (1979)," said James.
 "I spent a lot of time fishing with Tim Zinnemann, who was producing the picture.
 We became good friends and I told him about The Long Riders."
 Zinnemann took the project to United Artists, "who were interested in funding the film if a suitable director could be found."